Lachlan-Mayne/english-notes/pete r/English.md

 - Irony of the travel agent having posters to try and deter people from using their service
 - All cars end up on the road in synchrony
 - "It's unprofessional" quote from Meryl
+- Truman's life becomes a soap opera (bringing back of the father with amnesia)
 -

 ### **Characters:**